adaltas/node-shell/src/index.coffee.md

       else if is_object args[0]
         params = args[0]
       else
-        throw "Invalid Arguments: expect a params object or an argv array as first argument, got #{JSON.stringify args[0]}" params = merge {}, params
+        throw Error "Invalid Arguments: expect a params object or an argv array as first argument, got #{JSON.stringify args[0]}" params = merge {}, params
       commands = []
       # Build the commands array with help and without main